 Concrete floors have become a staple of the building industry for their strength, durability, and the wide range of aesthetic looks possible.
 The initial treatment of the concrete once it is poured has much to do with its long-term strength and performance.

 The Importance of Curing Concrete Floors

 “Curing” refers to hydration, the chemical process by which concrete hardens once it is poured.
-During hydration, water content in the concrete mix blends with aggregate and cement in a chemical transformation that provides the best possible strength in the final slab.
+During hydration, the water content in the concrete mix blends with aggregate and cement in a chemical transformation that provides the best possible strength in the final slab.
 That initial mix always has more moisture than the final slab will contain.
 As the hydration process takes place, moisture evaporates from the slab surface.

 Installers use a variety of methods to help control the curing process; if the slab surface dries too quickly, the overall strength and surface structure of the slab may be compromised.
 Too slowly, and the project schedule might be compromised instead.
 When surface treatments such as staining, stamping, or various admixtures are part of the slab’s end design, this curing process must be carefully monitored to provide even color distribution, slab strength, or design depth.

 A common practice to manage moisture content levels in curing slabs is to use some form of “wet curing”: supplying additional moisture to manage the moisture evaporation rate or temperature of the curing concrete.
 There are a variety of practices that work to keep the moisture content at the slab surface adequate to facilitate the hydration process.